Sometimes the easiest (and cheapest) meals to prepare can also be the healthiest, like these Vegan Refried Beans.

 My Instant Pot Pressure Cooker is becoming quite the handy little kitchen tool.

 I mean who would have thought?
-From dried beans with NO overnight soaking to soft, creamy Vegan Refried Beans in less than 1 hour.
+From dried beans with NO overnight soaking – to soft, creamy Vegan Refried Beans in less than 1 hour?

 Vegan Refried Beans

-I used my handy KitchenAid Immersion Blender to blend the beans, right in the Instant Pot.
+As I said, used my handy KitchenAid Immersion Blender to blend the beans, right in the Instant Pot.
 If you don’t have one, you can use your potato masher, a fork, or even a blender with short pulses if necessary.